Fat Hen, Lamb's quarters or Goose foot

 You will get the best results when you:

-• Only apply herbicides to actively growing weeds.
+• Only use chemicals on actively growing weeds.

-• Allow adequate time between when you spray and when you mow for the herbicide to work.
+• Allow time between spraying and when you mow.
+This gives time for the chemical to work.

 • Do not spray when the weed is under stress due to drought or cold weather.